32 minute read

 Half Marathon in Connecticut

-My first half marathon was on April 21st of this year, in Reston, VA.
+My first half marathon was on April 21st of this year, in Reston, VA; for those curious, I blogged about it too.
 I finished with a time of around 1 hour and 37 minutes, but the hills nearly got the best of me.
 I had prepared by doing trail runs, especially on the W&OD Trail nearby, though I’m not sure how much it helped with those relentless climbs.
 Before my first half, I carb-loaded with pasta – a tradition I’ve dutifully carried out and executed for every half marathon and most races since.

 My first half taught me a lot about running the 13.1-mile distance, and about running in general.
 For example, running uphill is tough – borderline brutal – and has the potential to destroy me as a runner, while running downhill is exhilarating, a ride you should never fight.
 Don’t fight gravity.
 What goes up must come down; and the unfortunate converse holds true as well.
 It’s like an unspoken law of running, and of life itself.
 Newton should’ve taken note, if you ask me.